Teacher Assistant Training

 Completed at least 2 years of study at an institution of higher education.
 OR

 Met a rigorous standard of quality and can demonstrate, through a formal State or local academic assessment: knowledge and ability to assist in instructing, reading, writing, and mathematics; OR reading, writing, and mathematics readiness.
 (The ParaPro is the state recognized assessment for RI.)

 If you are serious about beginning a career in education, this program is for you.
 Become a confident, paraprofessional by acquiring the skills and knowledge to be an effective member of a teaching team.

 This Rhode Island Department of Education approved, 42-hour program will provide training consistent with state standards for all persons interested in being employed as a full-time, part-time, or substitute teacher assistant.

 Instruction is provided by a multidisciplinary team.
 Topics to be addressed include: roles and responsibilities of the teacher assistant, human development, diversity, special education basic rights, school health & safety, the instructional process, school laws, computer & technology skills, positive classroom climate, team building & collaboration, and professionalism & communication.
 Students will also be required to complete 3 hours of job shadowing a TA.

 A certificate of completion recognized by the RI Department of Education is awarded upon the successful completion of all classes, assignments, and the final assessment.
-The cost of the program is $270, payable at time of registration (includes $20 non-refundable pretest fee and training manual).

 Participants are required to have a high school diploma or GED®, and must complete a reading, language, and math assessment test given at the first class session.
 Students will receive the results of the tests that night.